Finding the best file hosting service is very important if you want to keep your valuable data safe.

 If you are a home user or a smaller business, you are going to look for two important things.

-First of all, you are going to want to consider cost.
+First of all, you are going to want to consider the cost.
 Many of the big services like Google and Amazon offer free accounts to get you started.
 However, not everyone wants to get locked into one of these ecosystems.

 There are other services out there that provide low cost and free entry-level file hosting.
 However, this is generally for low amounts of storage.
 If you exceed these limits you will need to upgrade to a paid account.

-The best file hosting services should work with all the major smartphones and computer operatings systems.
+The best file hosting services should work with all the major smartphones and computer operating systems.
 However, some services can work better with some platforms than others.
 So if you use a Windows laptop and a smartphone running Android, then check any prospective file hosts fully support those devices.

 Also, a recent development is the world of cloud hosting is portable hard drives that can upload files to the cloud.
 Amazon and Seagate offer a drive that does just this, aiming to keep your files twice as safe.